Comprehensive Health Program

-Services are provided in English and Spanish with an emphasis on comprehensive medical and psychosocial care as well as patient education, adherence promotion, care coordination initiatives, and family-centered interventions.
-The program also provides care on the 28-bed inpatient unit at NewYork-Presbyterian Hospital (NYP).
+Care is delivered in English and Spanish with an emphasis on comprehensive medical and psychosocial care as well as patient education, adherence promotion, complex care coordination, and family-centered interventions.
+The program additionally provides care on a 40-bed inpatient unit at the NewYork-Presbyterian Hospital (NYP).
 CHP also embraces high quality clinical research initiatives through an active AIDS Clinic Trials Unit.

 - HIV specialty and primary care for adults, adolescents, and children living with HIV

 - LGBTQIA+ Care

 - General pediatric care for families affected by HIV

 - HIV counseling, testing and linkage to care services